mworion/MountWizzard4/README.rst

 -   In addition an internet connection is used for some services which might be very helpful.

-It is recommended to use mount firmware 2.16 (ideally 2.16.11) or later as some of the functions don't work with older firmware versions.
+It is recommended to use mount firmware 3.0 or later as some of the functions don't work with older firmware versions.
 It should not be a problem using older versions.
 A HW pre2012 might also have some issues.